Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Lastly, a partnership agreement should also include provisions for decision-making and resolving disputes.
 The agreement should clearly state who makes the decisions in the business and how they are made.
 It is essential to ensure a clear delineation between management and ownership to avoid lawsuits later on down the road.

 Partnerships are unique entities in that they have both ownership and management responsibilities.
-As such, these issues must be addressed in the partnership agreement.
+As such, these issues must be addressed in the terms of partnership agreement.

 The most common way to resolve disputes between partners is through mediation or arbitration, but this may not always be possible because of your situation.
 In those cases where mediation or arbitration isn’t an option, it’s essential to consider whether or not litigation would be appropriate.
 Litigation can take years to resolve, impacting your ability to carry out your daily operations if you’re already operating as a startup company with limited resources available for litigation costs.